datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 [l] - Toggle live reload (enabled)
 [j] - Toggle log levels (INFO)
 [h] - Shows this help
+[:] - Enters terminal mode
 [q] - Quits the application

 --
 Tests paused
-Press [r] to resume testing, [o] Toggle test output, [h] for more options>
+Press [r] to resume testing, [o] Toggle test output, [:] for the terminal, [h] for more options>
 ```

 You can try the different options available.

-Try connecting to the application in a browswer by hitting the `w` key as indicated above.
+Try connecting to the application in a browser by pressing the `w` key as indicated above.
 This should bring up the application as below.

+> **NOTE:** This may not actually work in Gitpod because of the way it handles links.
+If the page doesn't open for you simply go to the browser tab you opened back in step 4a.

 **👁️ Expected output**